isomerpages/govtech-stp/_work-pass-holder-lane/03b-owph-additional-responsibilities.md

   <li style="font-size:18px; line-height:1.5;">Ensure they comply with the SHN upon arrival, if applicable.</li>
   <li style="font-size:18px; line-height:1.5;">Ensure they take all the required COVID-19 tests.</li>
 <li style="font-size:18px; line-height:1.5;">Arrange for them to travel using the designated transport, unless they are serving SHN at dedicated SHN facilities.</li>
 <li style="font-size:18px; line-height:1.5;">Get them to download both <a href="https://www.whatsapp.com/" target="_blank">WhatsApp</a> and <a href="http://www.mom.gov.sg/-/media/mom/documents/foreign-manpower/fwmomcare/fwmomcare-user-guide.pdf" target="_blank">FWMOMCare app</a> on their mobile phones.
-They must respond to the Ministry of Manpower (MOM)’s phone calls, WhatsApp video calls or SMSes <b>within 1 hour</b>.
+They must respond to MOM’s phone calls, WhatsApp video calls or SMSes <b>within 1 hour</b>.
 This includes ensuring their prepaid cards have sufficient value.
 They must also report their health status using the FWMOMCare app.</li>
 <li style="font-size:18px; line-height:1.5;">(Only for pass holders who are issued an electronic monitoring device by the checkpoint) Ensure they install the mobile application and register the device <b>within 1 hour of arriving at their SHN accommodation.</b></li>
 <li style="font-size:18px; line-height:1.5;">Provide them with food and other daily essentials throughout their SHN, unless they are serving SHN at dedicated SHN facilities.</li>
 <li style="font-size:18px; line-height:1.5;">Reschedule any non-emergency medical needs (e.g. follow-up visits for chronic conditions or refilling of prescription) so that they don’t need to leave their SHN accommodation.</li>